-These wonderful mudbugs of the land are a favorite treat at gatherings in the south.
-Yes, they are eaten - and when I say eaten, it's a huge tradition to make a big deal of it!
+This 'How to cook crawfish' guide is about these wonderful mudbugs of the land.
+They are a favorite treat at gatherings in the south, yes, they are eaten - and when I say eaten, it's a huge tradition to make a big deal of it!

 When I first came to Louisiana (from England)I had never heard of a crawfish.
 Now, Crayfish I was familiar with - their much bigger cousin that lives in the ocean and looks like baby lobsters.
 I ate those all the time in South Africa when I lived there.
 Crawfish are quite different, in taste and habitat.

 I compiled this step guide through a lot of research (and now through experience in the Bayou State) to answer any questions you may have on this delicious subject!

 How To Cook Them

 The most common way to cook fresh crawfish is to boil them.
 A crawfish pot is big enough and perfect for this task.
 Filled with water and seasonings it is boiled on propane tanks outside, along with some vegetables (like potatoes, carrots, mushrooms, corn, green bell pepper, green onions, garlic).
 You can also use a crawfish cooker, those can be pricey though.

 I have cooked them indoors, on my stove before.
 You will do that only if you're cooking just a handful though, which most people never do.
 Nine times out of ten this is an outdoor event!